 How does your hair feel when you slowly run your fingers through them?

-a.
-Silky: Your fingers will glide through the hair easily
+- Silky: Your fingers will glide through the hair easily

-b.
-Normal: Your hair will slightly resist your fingers to run through
+- Normal: Your hair will slightly resist your fingers to run through

-c.
-Dry: difficult to run fingers through, feels rough, especially without conditioning
+- Dry: difficult to run fingers through, feels rough, especially without conditioning

-a.
-As fine/thin,
+- As fine/thin,

-b.
-Medium, not too thick nor thin
+- Medium, not too thick nor thin

-d.
-Mixed texture either naturally or due to damage
+- Mixed texture either naturally or due to damage

 To make sure which type you belong to, you need to check 1 single strand of hair.
 Look at it first.
 Is it almost translucent?
 Now put it in between your index and thumb.
 Can you feel it?
 If you can’t feel it then rub your fingers, if you still can’t feel it after rubbing, then you have fine hair.
-If you can faintly feel it without rubbing and clearly feel it after rubbing then you have medium hair and when you can clearly feel the hair without rubbing your fingers than you have thick hair.
+If you can faintly feel it without rubbing and feel it after rubbing then you have medium hair and when you can feel the hair without rubbing your fingers than you have thick hair.

 Although hair can be classified in many different ways we chose the most logical yet simple method to organize it.
-The best part is, all the (a)s from the above three category, that is 1(a)Straight, 2(a)Silky and 3(a)Fine hair can use the same curling iron.
+The best part is, Straight, Silky and Fine hair can use the same curling iron.
 The reason is straight hair usually silkier and finer than the other two which makes them naturally fall into the same group.

 So congratulations!!!
 Now you know the hair type you have.
 And just one step away from getting the curling iron especially made just for you!